by Goku Mohandas (Sept 2018 - 20 min read)

 De-identified (to preserve privacy) EHR datasets:

 Working on something cool and think I could help?
-I'd love to collaborate with you.
-I also present regularly at conferences and universities on AI so reach out if you'd like to hear from me.Let's talk
+I'd love to collaborate with you on topics ranging from AI research to product development.Let's talk